|

 - the individual’s presence on campus would lead to violation of campus emergency orders or willful disruption of the orderly operation of the campus.

-Procedures to exclude, notify, and the right to a hearing will generally follow Section V of this Policy, however individuals excluded from campus during a state of emergency, will not, during the state of emergency enter specified areas of the campus or engage in specific activities, as set forth in the written notice.
+Procedures to exclude, notify, and the right to a hearing will generally follow Section V of this Policy, however individuals excluded from campus during a state of emergency, will not, during the state of emergency, enter specified areas of the campus or engage in specific activities, as set forth in the written notice.
 The notice will be sent to the excluded individuals as soon as reasonably possible.
 The length of exclusion will be limited to the minimum extent necessary to protect the health and safety of the individuals or property or to maintain the orderly operation of the campus.
 A hearing requested within fourteen (14) calendar days of the exclusion notice will be conducted as soon as reasonably possible after the state of emergency has ended.

 Violation of any condition of the exclusion during the state of emergency will subject Students and Employees to disciplinary proceedings based upon such violation and in accordance with University and campus policies and procedures.

-VII.
+VIII.
 REFERENCES

 - UCLA Policy 852: Public Expression Activities